alonsocampana/fire-montesinho/README.md

 - preprocessing.py: Contains the code used for processing the data, normalization of variables, transformations...
 - model_selection.py: Contains the code used for comparing different candidate models, hyperparameter tuning...
 - model_end_to_end.py: Contains the classes for the end-to-end implementation of the model
-- whole_model.py: Contains the comparison of the different model performances

 ### API